Azerbaijan Airlines plane crash: Is Russia responsible? – DW – 12/27/2024

 Azerbaijan Airlines suspends flights to some Russian regions

 Meanwhile, Azerbaijan Airlines has suspended several flights from Baku to seven cities in Russia starting December 28.
-These are areas affected by Ukrainian drone attacks and where Russian air defense systems are active.
+These are areas at risk of Ukrainian drone attacks and where Russian air defense systems are active.

 After growing signs of irritation on the Azerbaijani side went public, Russian aviation authorities released more details about the circumstances leading up to the plane crash.

-The head of Russia's federal air transport agency, Dmitry Yadrov said Friday that the so-called Carpet plan had been implemented before the Azerbaijan Airlines plane crash due to a Ukrainian drone attack.
+The head of Russia's civil aviation authority, Dmitry Yadrov, said Friday that the so-called Carpet plan had been implemented before the Azerbaijan Airlines plane crash due to a Ukrainian drone attack.

 Pro-Kremlin bloggers admit a Russian strike